wixplosives/stylable-examples/README.md

 # Stylable Examples

 This repo is a collection of use-case examples showing how Stylable can be used in different situations.
-Working with these examples can show you how Stylable can be used in your own repos and projects.
+Working with these examples can show you how Stylable can be used in your own projects.

 ## What we talk about when we talk about theming
 Theming enables taking components or applications and quickly overriding or customizing them to create a new look or style without changing the internals of the component.